-Since the inauguration of President Donald Trump, efforts to establish sanctuary cities and campuses have grown dramatically across the country.
-Several Massachusetts communities call themselves sanctuary cities, and others are now considering measures to limit their cooperation with federal immigration enforcement and promote themselves as welcoming places for the foreign born.
-Often seen as a new tactic in the fight against Trump’s immigration policies, the sanctuary movement has actually been around for more than thirty years, and the Boston-Cambridge area has been a seedbed of these efforts from the beginning.
+Following the inauguration of President Donald Trump, efforts to establish sanctuary cities and campuses grew dramatically across the country.
+Several Massachusetts communities call themselves sanctuary cities, and others approved measures to limit their cooperation with federal immigration enforcement and promote themselves as welcoming places for the foreign born.
+Often seen as a new tactic in the fight against Trump’s immigration policies, the sanctuary movement has actually been around for more than thirty years, and the Boston-Cambridge area was a seedbed of these efforts from the beginning.

 The sanctuary movement began in the early 1980s as churches and religious activists offered assistance and refuge to Central Americans fleeing civil wars and mass violence in El Salvador and Guatemala.
 With the Reagan administration supporting repressive military regimes in both countries, those fleeing violence were denied entry as refugees and many ended up crossing the border illegally.
 In 1982, a group of churches in Tuscon and San Francisco declared themselves sanctuaries for Central American refugees, sparking a movement that soon expanded across the country, including New England.